 In addition to brushing, help your kids with flossing.
 Your dentist will help you determine when to start flossing.

 Tooth decay is caused by sugars left in your mouth that turn into an acid, which can break down your teeth.
 Children are at high risk for tooth decay for a simple reason: many children and adolescents do not practice regular, good oral hygiene habits.
-Proper brushing and flossing routines combined with regular dental visits help keep tooth decay away.
+Proper brushing and flossing routines and regular dental visits help prevent tooth decay.

 Your child should visit the dentist every six months for regular dental cleanings and checkups.
 We recommend fluoride treatments twice a year along with cleanings to keep teeth their strongest.
 Tooth sealants are also recommended because they “seal” the deep grooves in your child’s teeth, preventing decay from forming in these hard-to-reach areas.
 Sealants last for several years, but will be monitored at your child’s regular checkups.